jmushava/Homework_Assignments/FintechHW1.md

 With any company, you have to look at its performance relative to other companies in its industry.
 When it comes to this domain, we can review the following:

-1. Acquisition Metrics- Robinhood has seen tremendous growth, they’ve gone from 0.5 million active users to 18 million and climbing in 6 years
+1.	**Acquisition Metrics**- Robinhood has seen tremendous growth, they’ve gone from 0.5 million active users to 18 million and climbing in 6 years
-2. Activation Metrics- Robinhood’s platform is simple but meets investor needs
+2.	**Activation Metrics**- Robinhood’s platform is simple but meets investor needs
-3. Retention Metrics- Judging by the user growth, it seems new users are coming, liking what they see and staying
+3.	**Retention Metrics**- Judging by the user growth, it seems new users are coming, liking what they see and staying
-4. Referrals- Robinhood offers a free stock for every referral which is enticing to potential investors
+4.	**Referrals**- Robinhood offers a free stock for every referral which is enticing to potential investors
-5. Revenues- Robinhood’s revenue has grown from $2.9 million to $959 million in 5 years
+5.	**Revenues**- Robinhood’s revenue has grown from $2.9 million to $959 million in 5 years
-6. Marketing Metrics –It seems word of mouth is the best marketing tool for Robinhood
+6.	**Marketing Metrics**– It seems word of mouth is the best marketing tool for Robinhood
-7. Technical Metrics- Robinhood has had its fair share of technical issues, and this may be attributed to their emphasis on simplicity, but for users, you can navigate the trading platform very easily
+7.	**Technical Metrics**- Robinhood has had its fair share of technical issues, and this may be attributed to their emphasis on simplicity, but for users, you can navigate the trading platform very easily

 Looking at these metrics, there is room for improvement, but I think Robinhood is growing and evolving and as an active user, I am optimistic about the future.